|Date:||Fri 8th Oct 2021 - Sat 9th Oct 2021|

 This course was devised for equine practitioners with a good working knowledge in equine ophthalmology and provides an update on recent developments in the field.
 The speaker panel consisting of 2 of the most highly respected and experienced equine ophthalmologists worldwide will be discussing the current thinking on pathophysiology of different conditions affecting the equine eye and will cover established and recently developed cutting-edge diagnostic / therapeutic techniques and medications through lectures and in particular via wetlabs.

-To participate in the On-Location Portion, attendees are required to have first taken part in the corresponding online Lecture Series ‘Advanced Ophthalmology':
+To participate in the On-Location Portion, attendees are required to have first worked through the corresponding online Lecture Series ‘Advanced Ophthalmology':

 The speakers / instructors on this course are leaders in the field of equine rehabilitation worldwide and will be discussing the following topics interactively with the attendees:

 Start Time: 6PM UK / 19:00h Paris / 20:00h Helsinki

 |On demand||M. de Linde Henriksen||Recent Developments in Ophthalmic Diagnostics & Therapeutics Part I||50 min|